SERVICE / AMAZON MANAGEMENT

 Is this a fixed retainer?

-It runs as a recurring engagement, but with a structured first month that produces evidence before any open-ended commitment.
-Continuation is decided on operational outcomes — month-to-month is acceptable on either side.
+It runs as recurring work, but the first month is structured to produce evidence before any open-ended commitment.
+Continuation is decided on operational outcomes.

 Can the team still own decisions?